 - Probationary Status: If an applicant does not meet all of the minimum admission requirements (e.g. average below 70% and/or has only a 3-year degree plus B.Ed.) the applicant may be offered admission as a Probationary Student with Conditions.

 - Conditions: Applicants will be required to maintain a 75% average in each of these courses to clear conditions.

 - The successful completion of an MPEd degree does not lead to certification with the Ontario College of Teachers (OCT).

 Program information is subject to change.
-Full-time tuition amounts are set each year by Senate and then published on the Office of the Registrar's Fees Schedules web page.
-Full-time fees are paid per term (Fall, Winter, Summer) not by course.
+Tuition amounts are set each year by Senate and then published on the Office of the Registrar's Fees Schedules web page.
+Fees are assessed once each term (Fall, Winter, Summer).

 For questions about fees, including how to pay fees and the methods of payment that are accepted, students should go to the Student Financial Services pages of the Office of the Registrar's web site or contact Student Financial Services (Office of the Registrar) at 519-661-2100.

 |Application Fee||$115.00 due at the time of application|

 ||Domestic: $11,512.00 per year ($2,878.00 per half course x 4 half courses per year)

 International: $14,364.00 per year ($3,591.00 per half course x 4 half courses per year)